 cannot currently be changed later.)

 A given backend's author can specify which values should be seal-wrapped by identifying where CSPs are stored.
-If no specific CSPs are identifiable, all data for the backend may be seal-wrapped.
+They may also choose to seal wrap all or none of their values.

 Note that it is often an order of magnitude or two slower to write to and read from HSMs or remote seals.
 However, values will be cached in memory un-seal-wrapped (but still encrypted by Vault's built-in cryptographic barrier) in Vault, which will mitigate this for read-heavy workloads.